All Episodes

 My pleasure.

-Uh you know, listening to these Democrats now calling for the replacement of Al Maliki really reminds me of or tells me that they want to recreate Vietnam.
+You know, listening to these Democrats now calling for the replacement of Al-Maliki really reminds me of, or tells me that they want to recreate Vietnam.

-Anyone who reads history can can go back and see that the Kennedy administration acquiesced in the uh or gave a tacit approval to the assassination and the replacement of the DM regime, which was the only political force that was able to maintain a unified South Vietnam.
+Anybody who reads history can go back and see that the Kennedy administration acquiesced in the, or gave a tacit approval to the assassination and the replacement of the Diem regime, which was the only political force that was able to maintain a unified South Vietnam.

 And all through the Johnson administration, this went on.

-And all through that, I mean, I was in the military and I turned against the Vietnam War some years later, because the Johnson Johnson administration had no intention of winning.
+And all through that, I mean, I was in the military and I turned against the Vietnam War some years later because the Johnson administration had no intention of winning.

 They wanted a stalemate.